blnkfinance/blnk/README.md

 Saifu ensures Idempotency by leveraging ```refereces```.
 Every transaction is expected to have a unique reference.
 Saifu ensures no two transactions are stored with the same reference.
 This helps to ensure that the outcome of the transaction is consistent, regardless of how many times the transaction is performed.

-### Grouping
+### Grouping Transactions
-Grouping transactions by using a common group identifier (such as a ```group_id```) can be a useful way to associate related transactions together.
+Group transactions by using a common group identifier (such as a ```group_id```) can be a useful way to associate related transactions together.
 This can be particularly useful when dealing with transactions that have associated fees, as it allows you to easily track and manage the fees that are associated with a particular transaction.

 **For example, if you have a system that processes financial transactions, you might use a ```group_id``` to link a main transaction with any associated fees.
 This would allow you to easily fetch all transactions that are associated with a given group, allowing you to view the main transaction and all associated fees in a single view.**